adammaj1/gencolormap/README.md

 # gencolormap

-gencolormap program by Martin Lambers
+this is a forge of gencolormap program by Martin Lambers

 [gencolormap home page](https://marlam.de/gencolormap/)